N.Korea says missile tests simulate striking South with nuclear weapons | Technology

 North Korea's recent flurry of missile tests were designed to simulate showering the South with tactical nuclear weapons as a warning after large-scale navy drills by South Korean and U.S. forces, state news agency KCNA said on Monday.
 North Korea

-fired two ballistic missiles early on Sunday, officials in Seoul and Tokyo said, making it the seventh such launch since Sept.
+fired two ballistic missiles early on Sunday, officials in Seoul and Tokyo said, the seventh such launch since Sept.
 25.

-Leader Kim Jong Un guided exercises by nuclear tactical operation units over the past two weeks, involving ballistic missiles with mock nuclear warheads, KCNA reported, saying it was to deliver a strong message of war deterrence.
-The various tests simulated targeting military command facilities, striking main ports, and neutralising airports in the South, KCNA added.
+Leader Kim Jong Un guided exercises by nuclear tactical units over the past two weeks, involving ballistic missiles with mock nuclear warheads, KCNA reported, saying they were meant to deliver a strong message of war deterrence.
+The tests simulated striking military command facilities, main ports, and airports in the South, KCNA added.

 "The effectiveness and practical combat capability of our nuclear combat force were fully demonstrated as it stands completely ready to hit and destroy targets at any time from any location," KCNA said.
 "Even though the enemy continues to talk about dialogue and negotiations, we do not have anything to talk about nor do we feel the need to do so," KCNA quoted Kim as saying.

-The U.S.-led UN forces are still technically at war with North Korea as the 1950-1953 Korean war ended in an armistice rather than a peace treaty.
-TACTICAL NUCLEAR WEAPONS
+After the North Korea statement on Monday, South Korean President Yoon Suk-yeol's office said "it is important to accurately recognize the severity of security issues in the Korean Peninsula and Northeast Asia to prepare properly," an official was quoted as saying.
+The U.S.-led UN forces are still technically at war with North Korea as the 1950-1953 Korean War ended in an armistice rather than a peace treaty.

 The KN-23 is designed to perform a “pull-up” maneuver as it approaches a target, intended to help it evade missile defenses.